-In accordance with Schedule 4 of The Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008, a full list of related undertakings, the registered office address, the place of incorporation and the percentage of share class owned as at 25 February 2023 are disclosed below.
+In accordance with Schedule 4 of The Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008, a full list of related undertakings, the registered office address, the place of incorporation and the percentage of share class owned as at 22 February 2025 are disclosed below.
 All undertakings are directly owned by the Company unless otherwise stated.

-Name of the Company- subsidiary undertaking Registered office address Place of incorporation Proportion of voting rights and shares held Share class
+Name of Entity Registered office address Country of incorporation Proportion of voting rights and shares held Share class

 Tesco Corporate Treasury Services Gresham House, Ireland 100% Ordinary

 Europe Designated Activity Marine Road, Dun

 Company.
 Laoghaire, Co.

 Dublin, Ireland